Menu Close

 Sadly, I’m guessing most current music fans who are NOT of a certain age only know the theme song for this as “that sample from that Will Smith song for that Men In Black movie.”
 Truly sad because it’s a classic of ’80s R&B netting Patrice Rushen a Grammy Nomination for Best Female R&B Performance.
 Classic ’80s studio keyboards, unnecessary but sexy sax breaks, a straight-up earworm hook, and Rushen’s perfect jazzy vocals combine into a prime example of that smooth ’80s sound.
 I’ll be honest, it’s pretty much the only Rushen track I know, and I kind of considered her a One Hit Wonder, but listening to her Spotify discography while writing this intro has reminded me that sometimes artists may have one big hit but still make beautiful soulful music.
 Patrice Rushen is one of those artists.

-Honesty, I have never much been a part of the Cult Of Nuggets.
-I don’t eat at fast food joints, well at least not in the last 4 decades, and I’d much rather chicken wings than some frozen amalgam of chicken parts and meat glue.
-Even the few times I’ve had real chicken nuggets, I’ve thought “what’s the point?”
+Honesty, I have never been a part of the Cult Of Nuggets.
+I don’t eat at fast food joints, well at least not in the last 4 decades, and I’d much rather have chicken wings than some frozen amalgam of chicken parts and meat glue.
+Even the few times I’ve had real chicken nuggets, I’ve thought “What’s the point?”
 Chicken tenders?
 Sure!
 Chicken nuggets?
 Ummm, not so much.

-Then I started my deep dive to Seitan Worship.
+Then I started my deep dive into Seitan Worship.
 My quest to find interesting meat substitutes made with vital wheat gluten ultimately led me into the world of chickwheat.
 Chickwheat, as may be obvious, is a vegan chicken substitute made with chickpeas and wheat gluten.
 Add a few seasoning components and you’ve got a pretty decent chicken breast analog.

 So when a recent dive into ’80s/’90s R&B Throwback Thursday on Spotify played “Forget Me Nots”, and my Music & Food pun generator kicked in, I realized a chicken nugget made with chickwheat would, in fact, be a “Nugget Me Not.”
 And a recipe was born.